fl2ma/docs-csv-importer/docs/errors/bad_files.md

 By default, Firefly III will skip saving the second transfer because the first one already exists.
 The second is recognized as a duplicate because all the fields are the same.
 This may not always be the case.
 Examples that will stop this from happening are:

-- The second transfer has another transaction ID.
+- The second transfer has another internal transaction reference (bunq does this).
 - The second transfer has a different description.
 - In the second transfer, any other meta-data is different (notes, links, etc).